 - Removal of Hamilton Hall and development of a new green space which will be larger than the Humpy Lumpy Lawn that Unthank Hall replaced.

-- Funding sources: revenue bonds/internal bank, university carry-forward funds, fundraising and sponsorships
+- Funding sources: revenue bonds/internal bank

-- Phase two combined square footage: 289,000 GSF
+- Phase three combined square footage: 161,500 GSF

-Phase Two Timeline
+Phase Three Timeline

 Sustainability